mzgsxs/mzgsxs-mzgsxs.github.io/_posts/2024-12-08-complete-tutorial-for-python-packaging-and-CICD.md

 ## Complete-template-for-Python-packaging-and-CI/CD

 There are many tutorials online for `Python` packageing and devops, but most of them only cover part of the picture.
-I use this blog to note one minimal template for my Python projects.
+Discussion of the pros and cons of different tech stack for python devops is not the concernt of this post, I only use this blog to remaind myself one minimal functional template for my Python projects.

 [my example repo](https://github.com/mzgsxs/ci-cd-test)
 ---